 Known as the "global day of giving," #GivingTuesday has provided schools with a day dedicated to philanthropy since its inception in 2012.
-Over the past 8 years, thousands educational institutions have joined in the day of giving to increase donations for their annual fund, capital campaign, or smaller, more targeted campaigns.
+Over the years, thousands of schools around the world have participated in Giving Tuesday for their school's funding, increasing donations for their annual funds, capital campaigns, or smaller, more targeted projects.

 1. Get Your Messaging Right